Working time recording in Europe

-The European Court of Justice announced a key decision concerning the recording of EU working times.
+The European Court of Justice announced a key decision concerning the recording of EU working time.
 The case was brought by the biggest trade union in Spain (CCOO), aiming to require a Spanish subsidiary of Deutsche Bank to implement a system for recording the daily working time of its members.

 Information provided as part of this case suggested that overtime was not being logged for over half (53.7%) of the Spanish employees.
-Therefore, Spanish legislation, which didn’t require a system for logging working time, was deemed incapable of ensuring compliance with EU working times and the health and safety of employees.
+Therefore, Spanish legislation, which didn’t require a system for logging working time, was deemed incapable of ensuring compliance with EU working time and the health and safety of employees.

 This ECJ ruling is not expected to involve a direct or immediate duty for companies to take action.
 Instead, Member States must implement the judgment using their discretionary authority.